Most Popular Greige Paint Colors

-Amazing Gray is nothing short of perfection.
+Amazing Gray is nothing short of perfection and high on our list of best greige paint colors.
 It definitely swings a bit more towards grey than beige, but when paired with elements of grey and black peppered throughout a room, those grey tones pull through beautifully.
-This shade is a touch brighter than others, too (just like Balboa Mist), so it’s great for darker spaces like lower levels that may need some lighter color palettes.
+This shade is a touch brighter than others, too (just like Balboa Mist), so it’s great for spaces without a lot of natural light like lower levels that may need some lighter color palettes.

 With a paired TV and fireplace wall and a backdrop of Sherwin Williams’s Amazing Gray, this basement has all the contemporary and cozy vibes you could ever need.
 (Interior Design by Carla Bast | Carla Bast Design)

 Anew Gray takes the cake when it comes to the greige lineup.
 For those who love a warmer aesthetic all around, this is your perfect shade.
 Not only does it blend in seamlessly with vintage elements like exposed wood ceiling beams and red brick fireplaces, but it has an inherent sense of class that gives it a timeless vibe.
-It’s an excellent choice for living room paint color ideas!
-You simply can’t go wrong with this one!
+It’s a perfect neutral for living room paint color.
+You simply can’t go wrong with this warm gray greige color!

 Love a bit more of a bold and saturated look?
-Dovetail is your perfect greige.
-It feels like a rich charcoal, but doesn’t have quite the same level of black undertones, making it appear lighter and brighter all around.
+Dovetail is a high on the list of the best greige paint colors.
+It feels like a rich charcoal but doesn’t have quite the same level of black undertones, making it appear lighter and brighter all around.
 Plus, the touch of brown in the hue means it stays warm despite its truly grey appearance.
-It’s an ideal color for kitchens, dining rooms, bedrooms, and more!
+This darker greige is an ideal color for kitchens, dining rooms, and bedrooms.

-Like many of its counterparts, Agreeable Gray by Sherwin Williams is gorgeous.
-It’s much more of a beige shade overall, but still falls into the greige category thanks to a slight undertone of grey in its hue.
-And because of its warm and inviting color, it’s a great fit for anyone looking to keep things classy and refined.
+Like many of its counterparts, Sherwin Williams Agreeable Gray is gorgeous.
+It’s much more of a beige shade overall, but still falls into the greige category thanks to a slight undertone of light gray in its hue.
+In many ways this is the perfect paint color when you’re looking for a warm neutral that is the perfect balance of beige and gray.
+It’s a great fit for anyone looking to keep things classy and refined.
 Traditionalists, this is for you!

 With a coat of Agreeable Gray above the white wainscoting in this mudroom, the entire space feels fresh and contemporary, offering guests a welcoming space to hang their coats and wipe their shoes (and paws).